MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 description: "Learn how IT admins can enable silent account configuration when deploying the OneDrive sync client in an enterprise."
 ---

-# Silently deploy and configure the OneDrive sync client
+# Silently configure user accounts

-This article is for IT admins who would like to silently deploy and configure the new OneDrive sync client (OneDrive.exe) to managed Windows computers in their enterprise.
+This article is for IT admins who would like to silently configure user accounts when deploying the new OneDrive sync client (OneDrive.exe) to managed Windows computers in their enterprise.
 This feature works for computers that are joined to Azure Active Directory (Azure AD).

 ## Overview